jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/sheets/spreadsheet_documentation.md

 This formatting helps visually emphasize values that deviate from the 10-year average, aiding quick comparison across states and years.

 ## SPT Tab (Smoking Pivot Table)
+This tab contains a pivot table summarizing **smoking** prevalence from 2012 to 2022 across the five selected U.S. states **(CA, TX, FL, NY, PA)**.
+The table displays average values by year and state, with the **Grand Total row showing the overall 10-year average for each state** and the **Grand Total column showing national averages.**

+The national and state-level averages calculated through this pivot table **match** the values computed using AVERAGEIFS formulas in the corresponding indicator tab **(smoking)**.
+This validates consistency across methods.

+Even though only the overall national averages were used in the final visualization, state-specific averages were calculated to explore internal patterns and to support cross-state comparisons in the exploratory phase.

 ## SYPT Tab (Smoking YoY Pivot Table)
+This pivot table displays the **year-over-year (YoY) percentage changes** in **smoking** rates from 2012 to 2022, organized by state.
+Each row corresponds to a year, and each column represents a selected state.
+The **"Grand Total"** row calculates the average annual change for each state across the available years.

+While these YoY values were not directly visualized in the dashboard, they were used during analysis to explore how consistently or dramatically **smoking** rates changed over time.
+The pivot table complements the core dataset by summarizing directional trends that can support deeper insights or future recommendations.

+* **Note:** **Florida** lacks data for **2021**, resulting in fewer years (8 years instead of 10) of available data for YoY calculations compared to other states.
+This may slightly impact the average annual change shown in the Grand Total row.

 ## Depression Tab